By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 The Portuguese Lead the Way

-Now, of course, these adventures and these explorations were very costly, but the returns were fabulous.
+These adventures and these explorations were very costly, but the returns were incredible.
 By using an unobstructed sea route, by not relying on any middlemen or any land routes, da Gama not only cut the time and the labor involved in trade, but he also returned to Portugal with a cargo of goods from India that netted a profit of 600 percent for his backers and investors.

 The Spanish Break-Through

 The Spanish were right behind the Portuguese in breaking out into the Atlantic.
-In 1492, a navigator from the Italian Trading Emporium of Genoa, named Christopher Columbus, persuaded the king and queen of Spain, Ferdinand and Isabella, to experiment with the idea of sailing not east into the Mediterranean or even south around Africa, but due west into the Atlantic, so that an expedition might possibly arrive directly at China’s back door.
+In 1492, a navigator from the Italian Trading Emporium of Genoa, named Christopher Columbus, persuaded the king and queen of Spain, Ferdinand and Isabella, to experiment with the idea of sailing not east into the Mediterranean or even south around Africa, but due west into the Atlantic, so that an expedition might arrive directly at China’s back door.
 Early expeditions sailing west into the Atlantic had already discovered islands like the Azures and rediscovered islands like the Canaries, which had been lost to European knowledge for centuries.
-Well, if it worked for the Azures and the Canaries, why not push beyond them?

 Columbus’s Famous Voyage